-We aim to provide students with a stimulating experience of Mathematics.
+We aim to provide students with a stimulating experience of Mathematics and enable students to be fluent in key maths skills.
 This fosters a core of expression through Mathematics, as well as preparing students for their next steps in education and life.